-At least three inspections are required before the autumn break.
+At least three inspections are required before the spread period.
 As the non-spread (dry) period can be relatively short (2-4 months), inspections need to start soon after the end of the spread period and be scheduled to continue through the non-spread period.
-All treatment and